|

 “You’re both right.
 Let me get started on that.
 See, Myles.
 I’m good.
 Okay.
 Shutting the door, guys.
 No more knocking.
 Talk later.”

 I forced out the most genuine fake smile I could muster.
-But as I started to close the door, I heard a thumping sound within earshot.
+But as I started to close the door, I heard a thumping sound at my feet.

 My smile dropped.